ReproNim/module-dataprocessing/_episodes/06-testing.md

-If you run this test, it is very likely that it fails with `RuntimeError: maximum recursion depth exceeded`, even though our algorithm is correct.
+If you run this test, it is very likely that it fails with `RuntimeError: maximum recursion depth exceeded`, even though the algorithm is correct.
 This is simple due to the Python way of handling recursion.
 So we should think how to rewrite the code, so our tests pass.
 One way would be to remove recursion, e.g.: